 The Hollywood Cafe is still there - you drive right past it to go to several of the casinos now located in Tunica.
-Murial and Cohn kept in touch, and she attended his wedding in New York.
-Cohn saw her again when he took another trip down south and played her some of his new songs, but Murial died in 1990. (thanks, paul - memphis, TN)
+Muriel and Cohn kept in touch, and she attended his wedding in New York.
+Cohn saw her again when he took another trip down south and played her some of his new songs, but Muriel died in 1990.

 This was the first single for Cohn, who was discovered by Carly Simon in the mid-'80s when he was with a 14-piece band called The Supreme Court.
 Atlantic Records signed him in 1989, but the first attempts to record his debut album with Tracy Chapman's producer David Kerschenbaum failed.
 Ten months later, he tried again, producing the set himself with help from the little-known Ben Wisch, who had helped him with his demos.
 Finally released in 1991 when Cohn was 31 years old, his self-titled debut album was a huge hit, thanks to the massive success of "Walking In Memphis."
 Cohn won the 1991 Grammy for Best New Artist award, beating out both Boyz II Men and Seal.
 Cohn never matched the chart success of this song, but like his musical heroes Van Morrison, Joni Mitchell and Jackson Browne, he remained a critical and artistic success as a songwriter and performer.

 The lyrics, "Walking with my feet ten feet off of Beale" refers to Beale Street, an actual street in Memphis.
 Riley B. King became known as the "Beale Street Blues Boy" shortly after he first arrived in Memphis.
-Later, the nickname was shortened to B.B., the rest is history. (thanks, Gary - Thetford, England)
+Later, the nickname was shortened to B.B., and the rest is history.

 W.C.
 Handy, who Cohn refers to in the first verse, is a blues legend.
 His most famous recording is "St. Louis Blues," but he also recorded "Beale Street Blues" and "Memphis Blues."
 There is a statue in his honor in Memphis.